Unchain1014/gpg-hep/README.md

     cd ~/gpg-hep/scripts ; ./td.sh
     ```
 ### 6. Encrypt a media file
+  - Before encrypting media, be sure to have your files and a .gpg key in the "gpg-hep/files" directory
+  - Be ready to enter the coordinated shared passphrase for the key file, which was established with the recipient
+  - The media encryption script will ask if you want to strip metadata or not, this does not need to be done prior
+  - Beging media encryption by typing "me" in the launcher and following the prompts
+  - Alternatively you can start text decryption with the following command:
+    ```
+    cd ~/gpg-hep/scripts ; ./me.sh
+    ```
 ### 7. Decrypt a media file
+  - Before decrypting media, be sure to have your .gpg files and a .gpg key in the "gpg-hep/files" directory
+  - Be ready to enter the coordinated shared passphrase for the key file, which was established with the sender
+  - Beging media decryption by typing "md" in the launcher and following the prompts
+  - Alternatively you can start text decryption with the following command:
+    ```
+    cd ~/gpg-hep/scripts ; ./md.sh
+    ```
 ### 8. Strip media file metadata
+  - Before stripping metadata from a media file, make sure it is placed in the "gpg-hep/files" directory
+  - Beging media decryption by typing "md" in the launcher and following the prompts
+  - Alternatively you can start text decryption with the following command:
+    ```
+    cd ~/gpg-hep/scripts ; ./strip.sh
+    ```
 # SECURITY TIPS
   - When coordinating your shared key file passhprase with the recipient, physical communication is always best
   - The key file should always be transferred separately from files